 You must complete, sign and return the form by the 24th of the month in which you retire in order for your gratuity to be processed the month following your retirement.

-If your retirement is in December then the forms mush be returned to us by December 13th.
+If your retirement is in December, then the forms must be returned to us by December 13th.

 Please contact a Remittance team member if you have not received your documentation.